Iran Denies Shooting At Anti-Government Protesters, Despite Video Footage

 That same day, the U.K.'s ambassador to Iran, Rob Macaire, was briefly arrested near a demonstration in Tehran.
 Local media accuse him of "organizing and provoking people."

-Macaire said he wasn't taking part in a protest — he said the event was advertised as a vigil for plane victims and that he was detained for half an hour after leaving the area.
+Macaire said he wasn't taking part in a protest.
+He said the event was advertised as a vigil for plane victims and that he was detained for half an hour after leaving the area.
 U.K. Foreign Secretary Dominic Raab decried the arrest as a "flagrant violation of international law."